-I have a financial interest in a service the company may be using in the near future.
-I didn't have anything to do with promoting the service to the company, and I am not responsible for any decision-making in this situation, so I don't see a conflict here.
-Is there any reason I should disclose my interest?
+My wife owns a cleaning service the company may be using in the near future.
+I didn't have anything to do with promoting her service to the company, and I am not responsible for any decision-making in this situation, so I don't see a conflict here.
+Is there any reason I should disclose our relationship?

-Yes, you must disclose any personal interest or situation that might even appear to be a conflict of interest.

-Failing to disclose your interest in this service undermines the company's opportunity to ensure there is no actual conflict.
+Yes, you must disclose any relationship or situation that might even appear to be a conflict of interest.
+Failing to disclose your wife's ownership of this service undermines the company's opportunity to ensure there is no actual conflict.